-Almost 57%, or 171 out of the 302 items, was confiscated from the four largest OCGs (all Motorcycle gangs) used in the second search in the Police Information System.
+Almost 57%, or 171 out of the 302 items, was confiscated from the four largest OCGs (of which three are motorcycle gangs used in the second search in the Police Information System.
 Of this figure, the relative share of Bandidos MC was 44 % (75), Cannonball MC 38 % (65), United Brotherhood 12 % (20) and Hells Angels MC 6 % (11).
 There were also some references to Estonian OCGs in the databases.

-However, it is necessary to be cautious in drawing conclusions because the name of the OCG was not mentioned in every
+However, it is necessary to be cautious in drawing conclusions because the name of the OCG was not mentioned in every case.

-Figure 58 - Geographical distribution of assets confiscated in Finland (NUTS 3)386 case.
 Moreover, because most of the confiscated assets for all the groups were cash or motor vehicles, it was not possible to differentiate criminal groups in terms of their asset portfolios or investment strategies solely on the basis of an analysis of confiscated assets